tanzeelkazi/hosts-manager/README.md

 The script is primarily designed to:

 - run on a unix-like environment
-- run on Python 2.7+ (Python 3+ may work but isn't tested)
+- run on Python 2.7+ (Python 3+ does NOT work)

 It assumes the location of the system `hosts` file as `/etc/hosts`.
-It is however NOT written specific to any OS.
-It may be possible to run this on Windows but it hasn't been tested.
+Although it is NOT written specific to any OS, it may NOT be possible to run this on Windows.

 ## Installation